emilycolon/JavaScript-Hangman/README.md

-16th step: DRYed up CSS and HTML, updated font styles 17th step: added in html to keep letter input to one character 18th step: updated html to change order of elements on the page
+16th step: DRYed up CSS and HTML, updated font styles 17th step: added in html to keep letter input to one character 18th step: updated html to change order of elements on the page 19th step: updated script to stop input of duplicate guessed letters

+add scoring for P1 and P2
+track if word is guessed -> add point to P2 (add point to score - match to word.length) track if man is hanged -> add point to P1